From Tucson to the Latin Grammys: Brisa Bergeron’s Journey with Mariachi Reyna de Los Ángeles by Margie Miller - City News Group, Inc.

 Through elementary, middle, and high school, Brisa played in both school and youth mariachi groups.
 Her passion continued after graduation, and by the time she moved to California, she knew that she wanted to take her music further.

-Finding Her Place in Mariachi Reina
+Finding Her Place in Mariachi Reyna

 Soon after arriving in Los Angeles, Brisa joined a small group to gain experience performing locally.
-“My ultimate goal was always to be in Mariachi Reina de Los Ángeles,” she said.
+“My ultimate goal was always to be in Mariachi Reyna de Los Ángeles,” she said.
 “I grew up listening to them—their sound, their arrangements, and their elegance just amazed me.”

 That goal became reality sooner than expected.
 Within a year of her move, she received a call inviting her to a rehearsal.
 “I was nervous,” she admitted with a smile, “but they asked me to start traveling and performing with them, and by March 2018 I was a full member.”

-Formed in 1994 by music director José Hernández, Mariachi Reina de Los Ángeles was the first all-female mariachi group in the United States.
+Formed in 1994 by music director José Hernández, Mariachi Reyna de Los Ángeles was the first all-female mariachi group in the United States.
 Hernández, already leader of the acclaimed Mariachi Sol de México, wanted to create opportunities for young women who dreamed of performing professionally in what had long been a male-dominated genre.

 A Grammy-Bound Dream